hdtodd/DNT/README.md

 <img width="748" alt="image" src="https://user-images.githubusercontent.com/5464284/236265077-57af447f-7258-4b07-8ca4-7473b459f953.png">

 ## Use

 `DNT` requires Python3 and Paho-MQTT on the displaying computer and an `rtl_433` system running on your local area network (description in subsequent section).
+Paho-MQTT v2 broke v1 callback invocations, but v2.2 of `DNT` incorporates a workaround so that it will operate with either v1.x or v2.x of Paho-MQTT.

 If your system already has the required components, the command `./DNT` is all that's needed to display local temperatures.  `./DNT` starts the program and  prompts for the name of the `rtl_433` host on your local area network that provides MQTT subscription service.  `./DNT -H <hostname>` starts the program without the prompt.